panel-attack/panel-attack/readme_puzzles.txt

 002100
 002100

-Note: you do have to remove the carriage returns when you're done making the individual puzzle.
-The same all on one line would be like this:
-001200002100002100

-Carriage returns in the file are OK, but not in the middle of the panel maps for each individual puzzle.
+Carriage returns are allowed in the middle of the panel maps for each individual puzzle.

 panel colors:
 0 = empty